 When referring to an interview you conducted yourself, Chicago recommends against including it in the bibliography.
-Instead, just refer to the interview in the text or in a footnote when you first quote or paraphrase it.
-You can refer to yourself as “the author” in this context.
+Instead, just refer to the interview in a footnote when you first quote or paraphrase it.
+You can refer to yourself as “author” in this context.

 Frequently asked questions about citations